RIM = RIP ?

 We, at BoomBustBlog actually believe that RIM is poised to lose market share (particularly the consumer market where it enterprise stickiness can’t come into play) quite quickly and radically due to dissatisfaction among its user base combined with technically far superior handsets in the iPhone and Android camps.

 So, although RIM is looking quite cheap now, it is quite possible for it to look much cheaper.
 The question is how does this market share loss factor into its equity valuation.
-That is why I have supplied our Professional and Institutional subscribers with the plug and play File Icon RIMM Multivariate Valuation Model.
+That is why I have supplied our Professional and Institutional subscribers with the plug and play RIMM Multivariate Valuation Model.
 By plugging

 Additional writings on Research in Motion: